Stephane Morera

 Content quality is shared ground

-Writing content that directly answers real questions — with clear structure, no fluff, and real depth — helps both.
+Writing content that directly answers real questions, with clear structure, no fluff, and real depth, helps all three.
 Google rewards it through traditional rankings.
 AI systems cite it because it's useful and specific.
+Generative models reference it because it reads like expertise, not marketing copy.

 Schema markup (structured data that tells search engines what your content means) is a core part of AEO.
-It also improves how Google understands and displays your pages.
-Adding FAQ schema, Organization schema, and Service schema helps you on both fronts simultaneously.
+It also improves how Google understands your pages for classic SEO and gives LLMs cleaner signals for GEO.
+Adding FAQ schema, Organization schema, and Service schema helps every front at once.

 Authority signals overlap

 Backlinks and brand mentions build your SEO authority.
-That same footprint — reviews, press mentions, directory listings, cited content — builds your AEO presence.
-When an AI is deciding whether to cite you, it looks for signals that you're a real, credible business.
+That same footprint, reviews, press mentions, directory listings, cited content, builds your AEO and GEO presence.
+When an AI decides whether to cite you, it looks for signals that you're a real, credible business.
 Those signals are the same ones Google uses.
+If you want the tactical breakdown, here's how to get cited in ChatGPT and AI search results.

 Where they diverge

 The main difference is intent in content creation.
 SEO often pushes toward higher word counts and broad keyword coverage.
-AEO pushes toward precision — answering one question very well, in a format the AI can parse cleanly.
+AEO and GEO push toward precision, answering one question very well, in a format the AI can parse cleanly.

-If you're writing for SEO only, you might be producing content that ranks but never gets cited by AI.
-The fix is usually structural: add a clear Q&A format, tighten up the language, and add the right schema.
+If you're writing for SEO only, you might produce content that ranks but never gets cited by AI.
+The fix is usually structural: add a clear Q&A format, tighten the language, and add the right schema.

 What small businesses should actually do